 Perceived injustice is an appraisal reflecting the severity and irreparability of pain-related loss, blame and unfairness (Sullivan, 2008).
 Perceptions of injustice can ensue from acts or conditions that might cause someone to suffer hardship or loss undeservedly (Hamilton, 1992; Lind, 1988).
 The potential devastating consequences of debilitating injury have been well documented.
 At least for a certain percentage of individuals, life following injury will be characterized by persistent physical and emotional suffering (Berglund, 2006).
 In addition, post-injury life might be replete with losses such as the loss of employment, the loss of financial security, loss of independence and loss of sense of identity (Lyons, 1998; Sullivan, 2002).
 Some of these losses might be temporary, while others might be permanent.
 Recent research suggests that perceived injustice consequent to injury might represent one of the strongest predictors of problematic outcomes.
 Injured individuals who report high levels of perceived injustice also experience more intense pain, more severe depression and are less likely to return to work.
 Individuals with high levels of perceived injustice display more pain behavior and rate themselves as being more severely disabled.
 Perceptions of injustice are also associated with the persistence of post-traumatic stress symptoms consequent to injury.

 Negative appraisals of pain or maladaptive beliefs about pain increase pain and dysfunction, as well as slow recovery and adjustment.
 Pain catastrophizing and fear avoidance are common maladaptive beliefs found in patients with chronic pain.
 Pain catastrophizing can be defined as an exaggerated negative orientation toward actual or anticipated pain experiences (Gatchel, 2007).
 Individuals ruminate about their pain, magnify pain sensations and feel helpless about their ability to manage the pain.
 Patients who catastrophize their pain both increase pain and dysfunction, as well as slow recovery and adjustment (Sullivan, 2001; Keefe, 2009).
 The Pain Catastrophizing Scale is a brief, validated screening tool for patients experiencing pain and is not condition-specific.
-The Keele’s STarT Back Screening Tool is a brief, validated screening tool for patients with chronic back pain in primary care settings (Hill, 2008).
+The Start Back website for Keele’s STarT Back Screening Tool.
+It is a brief, validated screening tool for patients with chronic back pain in primary care settings (Hill, 2008).

 The fear avoidance model articulates the maladaptive belief that pain means harm and activity should be avoided in order to prevent future harm.
 The tenets of contemporary fear avoidance models can be summarized as follows: When pain is perceived following injury, an individual’s idiosyncratic beliefs will determine the extent to which pain is catastrophically interpreted.
 A catastrophic interpretation of pain gives rise to physiological (arousal), behavioral (avoidance) and cognitive fear responses (Gatchel, 2007).
 The cognitive shift that takes place during fear enhances threat perception and further feeds the catastrophic appraisal of pain (Asmundson, 2004).